edoardottt/edovshitler/README.md

 --------------------------
 DESCRIPTION :mega:
 --------------------------
+**The files in the first level are used to develop the game.
+In dist,build and __pycache__ folders, there are files built with pyinstaller **

+It's important that all the files that are in dist folder remain in dist folder.

-It was develop with pygame 1.9.5 library that helps game creating.
+It's developed with pygame 1.9.5 library that helps game creating.
 It's a 2D game, based on Alien (a similar pc game).
-The commands are:
+The game controls are:

-      - Left arrow button - move to left
+      - Left arrow key - move to left

-      - Right arrow button - move to right
+      - Right arrow key - move to right

-      - Space button - shoot to enemies
+      - Space key - shoot to enemies

-      - P button - Pause and resume the game
+      - P key - Pause and resume the game

 It stores the record (maximum bombs avoided, maximum missiles shooted and maximum enemies killed) in the result.db database (SQLite3).
-It's built with pyinstaller --onefile command.
+It's built with 'pyinstaller --onefile file.py' command.

-**So, you can create your own exe file with pyinstaller.**
 For download it, execute:

       pip install pyinstaller